Mahdiyeh-Asgharpour/The-theory-of-languages/p1/README.md

-this is about regex,it has 6 simple guestions.
+this is about regex,it has 6 simple questions.